kartonfarkas/api_docs/source/suite/contacts/creating_a_contact.rst

      - An array value was provided for a non-multichoice field.
    * - 400
      - 2007
-     - No choice provided for field id: [id].
+     - No choice provided for field id: [id]
      - An empty array was provided in the request for a multichoice field.
    * - 400
      - 2008
-     - No contact found with the specified external ID.
+     - No contact found with the specified external ID
      - There is no match for the specified ID.
    * - 400
      - 2009